-When at least one fourth or half an inch of the soil has dried up from the top layer, only then can you water the plant again.
+When at least one fourth or half an inch of the soil has dried up from the top layer, you can only water the plant again.
 Overwatering your Creeping Charlie Houseplant can cause its roots to rot and turn the leaves of the plant yellow.
-Not having proper drainage holes can also be the cause of these two issues.
+Not having proper drainage holes can also cause these two issues.

 The Creeping Charlie houseplant likes to be kept under indirect sunlight.
-You can place the plant close to a well-lit window that has blinds or curtains.
+You can close the plant to a well-lit window with blinds or curtains.
 Never let your plant sit under direct sunlight as the light intensity can cause the leaves to burn.

-The Creeping Charlie houseplant prefers to be kept under warm room temperature that ranges from 65 to 80 degrees Fahrenheit (18 to 27 degrees Celsius).
+The Creeping Charlie houseplant prefers to be kept under warm room temperatures ranging from 65 to 80 degrees Fahrenheit (18 to 27 degrees Celsius).

-Always place your plant in an area where there are no heat vents or drafty windows.
-This plant is not frost hardy and can die in high temperatures as well.
+Always place your plant in an area without heat vents or drafty windows.
+This plant is not frost-hardy and can die in high temperatures as well.

 The Creeping Charlie houseplant loves to be misted as it cannot survive in dry climates.

-If your house has a dry environment, it is best to mist it every day.
-Keep the humidity levels around 40 to 60 percent and leave the plant near an open window to increase the humidity levels.
+If your house has a dry environment, it is best to mist it daily.

-The Creeping Charlie houseplant should be fed 3-1-2 water-soluble fertilizer during the growing period.
-This should be done once a month from March till October.
+The Creeping Charlie houseplant should be fed a 3-1-2 water-soluble fertilizer during the growing period in spring and summer once a month.
+Fertilize from March till October.
 Make sure to water the plant well during the growing period so that the plant thrives.

 Make sure to sprinkle the fertilizer around the soil before your water the plant.
 You can also use slow-release fertilizers, but they would need to be diluted according to the instructions provided on the package.